10 Best Running Shoes for Wide Feet (2026): Expert-Tested Picks

 Drop0mm

-CushionAltra EGO (medium)
+CushionAltra EGO MAX (medium-soft)

 Best forRunners who want maximum toe freedom

 Why it’s best for wide feet: Altra doesn’t make “wide” shoes.
 They make foot-shaped shoes.
-The Torin 7 uses Altra’s FootShape toe box — the widest part of the shoe matches the widest part of your foot (the metatarsal heads).
+The Torin 8 uses Altra’s FootShape toe box — the widest part of the shoe matches the widest part of your foot (the metatarsal heads).
 Most brands taper the toe box.
 Altra mirrors your actual foot shape.

-👎 Minor downside: Zero-drop requires a transition period (2-4 weeks).
-Cushioning is moderate — not plush enough for heavy runners.
+Zero-drop encourages natural biomechanicsCushioning is moderate — not plush enough for heavy runners over 220 lbs

-5. Hoka Clifton 10 — Best Lightweight Option
+5. HOKA Clifton 10 — Best Lightweight Option

 SpecDetail